Mkdenno/Personal-website/README.md

 ## Installation Process

--Clone to this repo : git clone https://github.com/Mkdenno/Personal-website -Unzip the downloaded files in a folder of choice.
+* Clone to this repo : git clone https://github.com/Mkdenno/Personal-website
+* Unzip the downloaded files in a folder of choice.
--Open the index file from the zipped file with any browser.
+* Open the index file from the zipped file with any browser.
+*
-##Live Link
+## Live Link

--[Click this link to view the live application]  (https://kipletingedwin.github.io/A-personal-website/)
+-[Click this link to view the live application]  (https://mkdenno.github.io/Personal-website/)

 ## LICENSE